defenseunicorns/zarf-init-aws/README.md

 - AWS CLI configured with the necessary permissions to describe and create ECR repositories, and fetch ECR tokens

-- Create IAM role for the Pepr webhook to be able to list and create ECR repositories
+- Create IAM role for the Pepr controller to be able to list and create ECR repositories, as well as fetch ECR tokens
-  - See an [example role for reference](iam/json/ecr-webhook-role.json).
+  - See an [example role for reference](iam/json/ecr-role.json).
 Be sure to replace the `{{AWS_ACCOUNT_ID}}` and `{{EKS_CLUSTER_ID}}` placeholders, as well as the AWS region with your values.

   - You will need to create an IAM policy with the appropriate permissions and attach it to the role.
-See an [example policy for reference](iam/json/ecr-webhook-policy.json).

-  ***Note***: If you only need to work with a private ECR registry, the `ecr-public:` prefixed actions can be removed from the policy.
-Likewise, if you only need to work with a public ECR registry, the `ecr:` prefixed actions can be removed from the policy.

-- (Optional) Create IAM role for the `zarf-ecr-credential-helper` to be able to fetch new ECR auth tokens
-  - The credential helper is an optional component and is NOT required to use ECR as an external Zarf registry.
-It can be used if you are looking for an automated solution for keeping your image pull secrets updated with valid ECR auth tokens.
-Frequent rotation of ECR tokens in image pull secrets is required because they expire after 12 hours. <https://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html>

-  - See an [example role for reference](iam/json/ecr-credential-helper-role.json).
-Be sure to replace the `{{AWS_ACCOUNT_ID}}` and `{{EKS_CLUSTER_ID}}` placeholders, as well as the AWS region with your values.

-  - You will need to create an IAM policy with the appropriate permissions and attach it to the role.
-See an [example policy for reference](iam/json/ecr-credential-helper-policy.json).
+See an [example policy for reference](iam/json/ecr-policy.json).

   ***Note***: If you only need to work with a private ECR registry, the `ecr-public:` prefixed actions can be removed from the policy.
 Likewise, if you only need to work with a public ECR registry, the `ecr:` prefixed actions can be removed from the policy.

 ### Get the Zarf init package